kayleriegerpatton/personal-portfolio/README.md

 - About Me, Projects, and Contact sections with relevant content
 - Name and photo
 - Nav bar linking to page sections
-- Titled project cards with images and linked to their deployed applications
+- Titled project cards with images that link to their deployed applications
 - Styling which is responsive to various viewport sizes

 ## Link to Deployed Application